-They built their 7-million-strong clientele by placing locations in communities all around the United States and Canada.
-Edward Jones has more than 41,000 financial advisors and other employees located in more than 14,000 branches around the country.
-Most offices are modest in size and typically have one financial advisor with an administrative assistant.
+The firm built its seven-million-strong clientele by placing locations all around the U.S. and Canada.
+It has more than 19,000 financial advisors and other employees in more than 15,000 branches around the country.
+Most offices are modest in size.

-In summary, Edward Jones attempts to be the advisor next door, so to speak.
-They seek to build long-term relationships built on trust with clients.
-They tend to use mutual funds and use a basic model of building diversified portfolios for clients saving for retirement and other long-term goals.
+Edward Jones attempts to be the "advisor next door."
+It strives to build long-term rapport with its clients built on trust.
+It tends to use mutual funds and a basic model of building diversified portfolios for clients who are saving for retirement and other long-term goals.

 Should You Invest With Edward Jones?

-One of the first questions you should ask a prospective advisor of any kind is: How do you get paid?
-One way Edward Jones gets paid is through revenue sharing with their a network of mutual fund companies.
+One of the first questions you should ask a potential advisor is how they get paid.
+Edward Jones is paid through revenue-sharing with a network of mutual fund companies.

 Edward Jones Reviews and Complaints

-Although Edward Jones is generally a highly-regarded brokerage firm looking out for the interests of the Main Street investor, their history is not without scandal.
+Although Edward Jones is a highly regarded firm looking out for the interests of the Main Street investor, its history is not without scandal or complaints from clients.

-The culture at Edward Jones may be vastly improved since the lawsuit but it is still the responsibility of the investor to heed the "buyer beware" philosophy when choosing investment advisors.
+The culture at Edward Jones may have vastly improved since these lawsuits, but it's still best to use the "buyer beware" approach when choosing an advisor.

 Investors should do their homework by researching the history of a firm.
 Interview the advisor.
 Ask about their investment philosophy.
 Ask how they get paid.